ehill-iolani/emu-gui/README.md

 # emu-gui
-A shiny app for running the EMU pipeline through a GUI
+A shiny app for running the EMU pipeline through a GUI.
+This app also includes visualization tools for the EMU output.

 ## Installation
 Build the docker image with the following commands: